gbudge/cfn-hint/README.md

-Sure — here is the full README in Markdown format as plain text (not rendered):

 # CFN Hint Processor

 A Python CLI tool for processing AWS CloudFormation YAML templates by applying `# cfn-hint: replace:` directives.
 It supports reading from files (with glob patterns) or from stdin, outputs modified content (or a unified diff), offers logging, and returns detailed exit codes for automation and diagnostics.